shenjiaxing/shenjiaxing.github.io/_pages/about.md

 **<span class="realistic-marker-highlight">Two PhD Positions Available (2025/26 Intake)</span>**
-We are seeking highly motivated PhD candidates in the 2025/26 academic year.
+- LLM-Empowered Affective Computing
+- Spatiotemporal Data Mining with Mobile Crowdsensing

 Both positions offer a comprehensive scholarship package.
+Candidates are expected to 1) hold at least a Bachelor degree in Computer Science, Data Science, or a related field from a recognized institution, 2) work independently and collaboratively in a research team.
 Interested applicants are encouraged to email their CV and a brief statement of research interests.
 All applications will be carefully evaluated, and responses will be provided to each candidate.
-- LLM-Empowered Affective Computing
-- Spatiotemporal Data Mining with Mobile Crowdsensing

 # Working Experience